 5.4 Freezing and Reheating

-Turkey meatballs freeze well.
-Arrange them in a single layer on a baking sheet until firm, then transfer to a freezer bag.
-To reheat, bake from frozen at 350°F for 30-40 minutes or simmer in sauce until heated through.
+Meatballs freeze well.
+Freeze in a single layer, then store in a bag.
+To reheat, bake at 350°F for 30–40 minutes or simmer in sauce till hot.

 6. Serving Suggestions

-• Vegetables: Roasted or steamed green beans, broccoli, or asparagus.
+- Roasted or steamed veggies like green beans, broccoli, or asparagus

 7. Frequently Asked Questions (FAQs)